D.R.O.P. DUI Diversion in Pinellas County

 • ten (10) day vehicle immobilization;

-• mandatory random alcohol/drug testing at Defendant’s expense.
+• mandatory random alcohol/drug testing at the defendant’s expense.

 What is a DUI Diversion Program?